 Everyone (12 people involved in this case) brings at least one bottle.
 This is premised on a bottle holds 25.4 oz so everyone gets one tasting sample.
 Tasting pour is 1.5- 2 oz.
 Every house provides its own glasses (one per person) for tasting.
 Each house provides its own water for rinsing glasses between wines.
 No embarrassment for spitting out the wine on the lawn.
 Each house will eat before they come.
 Every house brings its own gloves for handling the wine.
 Each house will socially distance.
 Whites will be tasted before reds.
 Bread and mild cheese was also provided as a palate cleanser.
 Voila, we have an effortless wine tasting that was as spontaneous as arranging a flash mob.

 Granted I had to put a fun element into it by bringing a brown paper bag and asking them to guess whether the wine I brought was from France or California.
-Not asking too much because they expect fun, but hopefully just a little conversation starter.
+Not asking too much because they expect fun, but hopefully just a little conversation starter which it was.

 Purpose of the tasting